Weixing-Zhang/GPU-SpatialJoin-Pycuda/README.md

    Link: https://dl.acm.org/ft_gateway.cfm?id=2996982&ftid=1823205&dwn=1&CFID=6660507&CFTOKEN=2b565020174a2014-A8DCDDDE-D46D-C2EB-9980ED76EAED2925

 As a first version of GCMF in Python, its performance is not as good as the results reported in the original paper.
+This can be explained by two main reasons:
+- Utilization of GPU (I should have reduced the use of if statement in the GPU kernel function);
+- my limited understanding of the GCMF.
+I developed
-This can be explained by two main reasons: (1) Utilization of GPU; (2) my limited understanding of the GCMF.
-I developed a load-balanced version as well but it did not work as well as I expected.
+a load-balanced version as well but it did not work as well as I expected.
 I will be turning this in C/C++ and updating on Github.

 ....